 We left the temple and proceeded to walk around the old market.
 People and scooters littered the streets and the smell of home cooked food permeated the area.
 We topped in a cafe to eat Semna recommended and it was really good.
 It tasted like Thai but different, but just as good.
 That night, my friend River from my high school arrived from teaching English in Myanmar.

 The next day at sunrise, Semna took us into the temples.
 They were amazing!
 We were in some quiet places looking at the stone and tree roots, the temples were so large it was hard to understand how they could be built without machines.
 Semna took us to some really secret places and explained all about the temples we saw which were so different.
 Before lunch, we then went to a new zip-line ride and parcours in the jungle.
 Semna showed us a flying lizard, which I had never seen.

-Yesterday my family, River, and our Vietnamese friends went to the circus after a very filling and scrumptious dinner.
+Yesterday my family, River, and our Vietnamese friends went to what's called a street circus after a very filling and scrumptious dinner.
 The actors filled the stage, their faces were painted with huge smiles as they greeted everyone in the crowd with a pacing around the stage area.
 We were in one of those circus tents except on a much smaller scale and a lot quieter.
 A man and woman were playing instruments like drums and guitars during the whole show.
 The actors were frolicking around and having fun when a man with a mask and scarf came in, he looked very eerie and took away what was left of the overall happiness on stage.
 He represented the Khmer Rouge and he enslaved all of the girl's (Sokha) brothers and dad.
 She shouted and cried out in pain.
-They were incredible acrobats and musicians, one of the best shows I have ever seen.
-After the show Semna took us to meet the performers.
+They were incredible acrobats and musicians, one of the best shows I have ever seen!
+After the show our guide Semna took us to meet all the performers.